 Choosing the right VPN for you can take some time.
 Therefore I’ve put together a list of 10 things that you should look for when buying a VPN service.

-This article is suited for all types of VPN users: streaming videos, gaming, protecting their privacy when they torrent, and more.
+This article is suited for all types of VPN users: streaming videos, gamers trying to improve their lag, protecting their privacy when they torrent, and more.

 1. Most Important Thing to look for in a VPN: No Logs

 The first thing you should look for in a VPN is that it doesn’t keep any logs.

 This means that they don’t track your activity or monitor what you do online — they simply provide the secure tunnel for your data to travel through while you’re connected to their servers.

 This document tells you how much information the company collects about users, how long it keeps it, and who it shares it with — if anyone at all.

 You should also consider what type of encryption scheme they use (if any), whether they take payment information over HTTPS (which means data sent between your computer and theirs is encrypted), which countries they operate servers in (and if they don’t operate servers in any country at all), whether they log traffic or user activity (or both), and what kind of logging they do.

 This is crucial when it comes to protecting your privacy because the more logs are kept, the easier it is for them to be accessed by law enforcement or government agencies.